zweedao/TV-Recommendation-Engine/README.md

 # TV-Recommendation-Engine
-Engine to recommend the best TV shows for users, using Collaborative Filtering and Latent Hidden Model
+Engine to recommend the best TV shows for users, using Collaborative Filtering and Latent Factor Model

 ## Dataset